Finlandia, Islandia, Noruega, Portugal, Suecia

 Through Workaway I've found out that I really like to help, but not to please.

 I've done my share of experiences on Workaway to know that I cannot trust 100% the feedback on the profile; I may not have that many references, but if you have enough time, and patience, to read the ones that I wrote, you can have an idea about how my "matching" Workaway experience and host should be.

 And finally, it takes me time to choose a host and writing a message, I really hope to receive a reply!

 Work fields, farming, taking care of children.

-literature made me interest in post-soviet areas;
+reading novels made me interested in post-soviet areas;

-and travelling taught me to embrace the unexpected!
+Traveling taught me to embrace the unexpected!

 Permiso de conducir